MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/REzJ3wv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this next section, I created a user in the "_Admins" folder that I created.
-The way to do this is to click on the "_Admins" folder on the left-side of the screen, and then when the screen pops up fill in the requested information and then hit "Next>".
+The way to do this is to click on the "_Admins" folder on the left side of the screen, and then when the screen pops up fill in the requested information and then hit "Next>".
 </p>
 <br />